afanfa/register_pressure/register_pressure/README.md

 Although observing scratch memory usage can be seen as a red flag for high register pressure, it should be considered in a broader performance context.
 In fact, achieving higher occupancy by saving a few registers can provide a substantial performance benefit as opposed to a lower occupancy without any scratch memory usage.

-In cases when the register pressure (request for registers) is way higher than the amount of hardware register available, the performance will suffer of low occupancy (1 wave per CU in the worst case) and high cost of accessing the register variables that needed to be "spilled" to scratch memory.
+In cases when the register pressure (request for registers) is way higher than the number of hardware registers available, the performance will suffer from low occupancy (1 wave per CU in the worst case) and high cost of accessing the register variables that needed to be "spilled" to scratch memory.

-## How to reduce register pressure ##
+## How to Reduce Register Pressure ##

-As mentioned before, the compiler applies heuristic techniques to maximize occupancy by minimizing the amount of registers needed by a certain GPU kernels.
+As mentioned before, the compiler applies heuristic techniques to maximize occupancy by minimizing the number of registers needed by a certain GPU kernels.
 These heuristic techniques sometimes fail to be close enough to an optimal solution and the programmer is required to restructure the code in order to reduce register pressure and increase performance.

 In this section, we will go through the steps of how to recognize a register pressure problem and how to mitigate it.

-First of all, the amount of registers used by kernel can be detected in two ways: 1) compiling the file containing the kernels with the *-Rpass-analyze=kernel-resource-usage* flag, which will print at screen all the resource usage required by each kernel contained in the file at compile time;
+First of all, the number of registers used by GPU kernels can be detected in two ways: 1) compiling the file containing the kernels with the `-Rpass-analyze=kernel-resource-usage` flag, which will print to screen the resource usage of each kernel in the file at compile time;
 some of the information include SGPRs, VGPRs, ScratchSize, VGPR/SGPR spills, Occupancy, and LDS usage.
-2) Compiling with *--save-temps* and look into the *hip-amdgcn-amd-amdhsa-gfx90a.s file for ".vgpr_spill_count".
-All the information reported by the *-Rpass-analyze=kernel-resource-usage* flag are also in here.
+2) Compiling with `--save-temps` and looking in the *hip-amdgcn-amd-amdhsa-gfx90a.s file for ".vgpr_spill_count".
+All the information reported by the `-Rpass-analyze=kernel-resource-usage` flag are also in here.

 Once the register pressure situation has been assessed/confirmed, there are a few techniques that can be applied to the code to reduce register pressure.

 <p>

-1. **Set the *__launch_bounds__* qualifier for each kernel**.
-By default, the compiler assumes that the block size of each kernel is composed by 1024 work item.
-When *__launch_bounds__* is defined, the compiler can make more appropriate decision in register allocation, thus improving the register pressure.
+1. **Set the `__launch_bounds__` qualifier for each kernel**.
+By default, the compiler assumes that the block size of each kernel is 1024 work items.
+When `__launch_bounds__` is defined, the compiler can allocate registers appropriately, thus potentially lowering the register pressure.

 2. **Move variable definition/assignment close to where they are used**.
-Defining one or multiple variable at the top of a GPU kernel and using them at the very bottom forces the compiler those variables stored in register or scratch until they are used, thus impacting the possibility of using those registers for more performance critical variables.
-By moving the definition/assignment close to their first use will help the heuristic techniques to make more efficient choices on the rest of the code.
+Defining one or multiple variables at the top of a GPU kernel and using them at the very bottom forces the compiler those variables stored in register or scratch until they are used, thus impacting the possibility of using those registers for more performance critical variables.
+Moving the definition/assignment close to their first use will help the heuristic techniques make more efficient choices for the rest of the code.

 3. **Avoid allocating data on the stack**.
 Memory allocated on the stack (e.g., double array[10]) lives in scratch memory by default and it may be stored into registers by the compiler as an optimization step.
 If your application makes use of memory allocated on the stack, seeing scratch memory usage should not be a big surprise.

 4. **Avoid passing big objects as kernel arguments**.
-Function arguments are allocated on the stack and may be optimized into registers as an optimization.
+Function arguments are allocated on the stack and may be saved into registers as an optimization.
 Sometimes, storing these arguments as *constant* may help.

 5. **Avoid writing large kernels with many function calls (including math functions and assertions)**.
-Currently, the compiler always inline device functions, including math functions and assertions.
+Currently, the compiler always inlines device functions, including math functions and assertions.
 Having many of these function calls introduces extra code and potentially higher register pressure.
 As an example, replacing _pow(var,2.0)_ with a simple _var*var_ can significantly reduce register pressure.

 6. **Keep loop unrolling under control**.
 Loop unrolling can be obtained by adding a _#pragma unroll_ command on a loop where the number of iterations is known at compile time.
 By doing so, all the iterations are completely unrolled, thus reducing the cost of checking the exit condition of the loop.
-On the other hand, unrolling increases the register pressure because more variables need to be store in registers at the same time.
+On the other hand, unrolling increases register pressure because more variables need to be stored in registers at the same time.
 In cases where register pressure is a concern, the use of loop unrolling should be limited.
 Note that the Clang compiler tends to be much more literal in unrolling loops than other compilers.

 7. **Manually spill to LDS**.
 As a last resort, it can be beneficial to use some LDS memory to manually store variables (possibly the ones with the longest liveness) and save a few registers per thread.